Parametric Matrix Models

-To illustrate this, we consider the recently introduced eigenvector continuation (EC) method~\cite{DFrame,Demol:2019yjt,Konig:2019adq,Ekstrom:2019lss,Furnstahl:2020abp,Sarkar:2020mad,Duguet:2023wuh,Hicks:2022ovs}.
-Eigenvector continuation is a reduced basis method that finds the eigenvectors and eigenvalues for a parameterized family of Hermitian matrices $H(\vec{c})$ whose elements are analytic functions of $\vec{c}$.
-The EC calculation starts by picking some set of eigenvectors $\ket{v_j(\vec{c}_i)}$ at selected values $\vec{c}\in\left\{\vec{c}_i\right\}$.
-It then projects all vectors to the subspace spanned by these eigenvector snapshots.
-The task then reduces to finding the eigenvalues and eigenvectors of a much smaller Hermitian matrix $M(\vec{c})$, whose elements are also analytic functions of $\vec{c}$.
-The eigenvalues are roots of the characteristic polynomial, $\det [M(\vec{c})-\lambda \mathbb{I}]$.
-If we approximate the dependence on $\vec{c}$ over some $d$-dimensional compact domain using polynomials, then each $\lambda$ corresponds to the roots of a polynomial in $\lambda$ with coefficients that are polynomials with respect to $\vec{c}$.
+When optimizing the unknown trainable parameters of a PMM in the form described above, the search process can be accelerated by applying unitary transformations to the matrices and eigenvectors.
+For each column or row dimension $n$ used in a PMM, we let $U_n$ be an arbitrary $n \times n$ unitary matrix.
+We multiply each eigenvector of length $n$ by $U_n$ and multiply each $n \times m$ matrix by $U_n$ on the left and $U^\dagger_m$ on the right.
+The unitary transformation leaves all outputs invariant while producing significant changes to the parameter values.
+We have found that combining random unitary transformations with local updating methods is very useful for accelerating parameter optimization in PMMs.

-The resulting algebraic variety defining $\lambda$ is endowed with some very useful properties.
-For all real values of $\vec{c}$, $\lambda$ will be analytic and bounded by the norm of $M(\vec{c})$, which is a polynomial in $\vec{c}$.
-Using only general arguments of analyticity, in Ref.~\cite{Duguet:2023wuh} it is shown that with $N_b$ basis vectors, the error of the EC approximation diminishes as a decaying exponential function of $N_b^{1/d}$ in the limit of large $N_b$.
-For the case of eigenvalue problems, PMMs capture the essential features of the EC calculations by proposing some unknown Hermitian matrix $M(\vec{c})$ and learning the polynomials in $\vec{c}$ that comprise its matrix elements.
+In order to provide an intuitive picture of the implicit functions being crafted by PMMs, we describe the connection between PMMs and a reduced basis method called eigenvector continuation (EC)~\cite{DFrame,Demol:2019yjt,Konig:2019adq,Ekstrom:2019lss,Furnstahl:2020abp,Sarkar:2020mad,Hicks:2022ovs,Melendez:2022kid,PhysRevC.106.054322,Duguet:2023wuh}.
+Let us consider a family of Hermitian matrices $H(\{c_l\})$ whose elements are analytic functions of real input features, $\mathset{c_l}$.
+The EC calculation starts by picking some set of eigenvectors at selected values for the input features, and projects all vectors to the subspace spanned by these eigenvector ``snapshots''.
+The problem then reduces to finding the eigenvalues and eigenvectors of a much smaller Hermitian matrix $M(\{c_l\})$, whose elements are also analytic functions of $\mathset{c_l}$.
+The eigenvalues are roots of the characteristic polynomial, $\det [\lambda \mathbb{I}-M(\{c_l\})]$.
+If we approximate the dependence on the input features over some compact domain using polynomials, then each eigenvalue, $\lambda$, corresponds to the roots of a polynomial in $\lambda$ with coefficients that are themselves polynomials with respect to the input features.
+For all real values of the input features, $\lambda$ is analytic and bounded by the norm of $M(\{c_l\})$.
+Using only general arguments of analyticity, in Ref.~\cite{Duguet:2023wuh} it is shown that for $p$ input features and $N$ eigenvector snapshots, the error of the EC approximation diminishes as a decaying exponential function of $N^{1/p}$ in the limit of large $N$.
+For the case of eigenvalue problems, PMMs capture the essential features of EC calculations by proposing some unknown Hermitian matrix $M(\{c_l\})$ and then learning the matrix elements from data.
+In Methods, we discuss the connection further and consider examples where PMMs outperform EC.